Lay It All on Me (song)

-"Lay It All on Me" is a song by British drum and bass band Rudimental.
-It features the vocals of Ed Sheeran.
-The song was recorded for Rudimental's second album, We the Generation (2015).
+"Lay It All on Me" is a song by British drum and bass band Rudimental, featuring guest vocals from English singer and songwriter Ed Sheeran.
+The song was released as a single for Rudimental's second album, We the Generation (2015).
 On 24 September 2015, the band debuted the song on BBC Radio 1.
 It became available on streaming and downloading services the following day.

 Background

 Prior to "Lay It All on Me", Rudimental had previously collaborated with Sheeran, co-writing the song "Bloodstream" which appeared on the latter's 2014 album, x.
 The track was re-worked and released as the fourth single from x as well as the lead single from We the Generation.

 The idea for "Lay It All on Me" was already in concept prior to Rudimental touring with Sheeran, providing opening support for the latter's American leg of his x tour.
 While on the tour bus, Rudimental played the song for Sheeran.
 According to Rudimental, Sheeran liked it and they ended up completing the song while in London.

 The song is "about sticking together and brotherhood".
 Writing the song, Rudimental's inspiration was evoked by the fact of being away from home and family.
 The electronic track has a "pulsating" beat.

 The official remix was released on 14 December 2015 featuring additional verses from Big Sean and Vic Mensa with a slightly different instrumental beat.